THE AMAZING BUSHWICK COLLECTIVE STREET ART TOUR, BROOKLYN

 Graffiti & Street Art

 Graffiti is essentially a message, it’s classed as a marking or a symbol on any surface.
 Marker pens were used for graffiti prior to 1947 after which spray paints were invented and then started to be used.
 In much earlier times such as the 1920s and 1930s stencils were used for graffiti, however now it is predominantly spray paints.
-It may surprise you to know that the neo-expressionism art scene in this area spans over 100 blocks and you’d probably need a lot of time to capture it all in one trip!
+It may surprise you to know that the neo expressionism art scene in this area spans over 100 blocks and you’d probably need a lot of time to capture it all in one trip!
 Pretty impressive right?

 The birth of hip hop, gang and gun crimes in 1973 saw the rise of graffiti, which originated in the neighbourhood of the Bronx.
 Graffiti was illegal and so anyone seen painting the walls would be given a ticking off, but later jail sentences were implemented.
 There was another option to avoid jail and that was to join a group where you got mentored in the art of graffiti.
 It may not be a surprise that many rappers are involved in street art and often paint under different monikers.